Fix Mobile Network State Disconnected – Android

 Mobile network reset

 Press and hold the Power button until you notice the Apple logo.
 Once you see it, release the button and immediately press and hold the Volume Down button until you see an icon of an iPhone with an arrow pointing to the right.
-A white screen should follow this with red text saying “Erasing iPhone.”
+A white screen should follow this with red text saying, “Erasing iPhone.”
 Wait for it to finish and restart your phone.

-The first thing you should do is to go into Settings > General > Reset and tap Reset network settings.
+The first thing you should do is go into Settings > General > Reset and tap Reset network settings.
 Once done, you can try to establish a connection again.
 If it works, then great!
 If not, you need to go through all the troubleshooting steps we’ve mentioned above.
 Keep trying until you get a working connection.

 Upgrading SIM Card